ifremer-bioinformatics/orson/docs/usage.md

 ### `--blast_db`

 Set the path to the BLAST formatted database of your choice.
-The reference database must contain protein sequences.
+The reference database must contain protein sequences. (default = UniProt SwissProt)

 ## InterProScan analysis